 Bad news: Now that my schedule is a bit more relaxed?less frantic, I should be able to spare a bit of time for writing here.
 You poor bastards.

-4 thoughts on “Back in the saddle…sort of”
+4 responses to “Back in the saddle…sort of”

 And yes, the Swiss do indeed love to shoot.
 If you take a train through the countryside there’s a lot of ranges (with a berm and some targets) out in fields.